 Learn more about Green Seal’s paint certification program here.

 Green Seal® is a global nonprofit organization with a mission to transform the economy for a healthier, greener world.
 Since 1989, Green Seal has applied rigorous standards for health, environmental sustainability, and product performance to its certification programs to empower better purchasing decisions.
-Green Seal has certified thousands of products, services, and spaces from hundreds of leading companies including 3M, Ecolab, Georgia Pacific, Hilton, Marriott, and Staples, and is specified by countless schools, government agencies, businesses, and institutions.
-Today, the Green Seal certification mark is a universal symbol that a product or service meets the highest benchmark of health and environmental leadership.
+Green Seal has certified thousands of products, services, and spaces from hundreds of leading companies and is specified by countless schools, government agencies, businesses, and institutions.
+Today, the Green Seal certification mark is a universal symbol that a product or service meets a high benchmark of health and environmental leadership.
 Visit greenseal.org or connect with Green Seal on Facebook, Twitter, and LinkedIn.